Doctor of Law and Policy

 Can I take time off from the program once I begin?

 Barring a documented family or medical emergency, students cannot take time off from the program once it begins.
-Because the DLP operates on a cohort model, it is not feasible for students to take leave and reenter the program.
+Because the DLP operates on a cohort model, it is very difficult for students to take leave and reenter the program.

 What does my tuition cover?